-Use this command to save the document to its current name and directory or folder.
-When you save a document for the first time, ModFit LT displays the Save As dialog so you can name your document.
+Once a report document has been saved, this command will not display the Save As dialog; it will simply resave the report.

 If you want to change the name and directory of an existing document before you save it, choose the Save As command.